top of page

 I first started running with the club back in 2019.
 I joined with a focus on running with like-minded people and trying to improve my speed.
 I enjoy challenging myself and have completed many marathons including The London Marathon and am very proud to have qualified for the Boston Marathon in April 2025.

 In December 2023 I became a qualified run leader, usually leading in group 4 or 5.
 I enjoy this role as it has enabled me to make many friends and to give something back to the club.
-I joined the committee in September 2024 as the Club Secretary.

 Hi, I’m Emma the run co-ordinator for the club.